MechanicalRock/mechanicalrock.github.io/_posts/2020-01-20-kms-assym-encryption.md

 EOF
 ```

-This will base64 decode private key ciphertext blob that we received when generated the key, sends it off for decryption (the ciphertext includes the details of the key that encrypted it, so it does not need to be specified in the decrypt operation), and we receive an unecrypted, base64 encoded private key.
-In a way roundabout way, requiring this mechanism ensures that only roles/users that have access to the decrypt operation of the CMK have the ability to access and use the private data key.
+This will base64 decode the private key ciphertext blob that we received when generated the key, and send it off for decryption (the ciphertext includes the details of the key that encrypted it, so it does not need to be specified in the decrypt operation), and we receive an unecrypted, base64 encoded private key.
+In a roundabout way, requiring this mechanism ensures that only roles/users that have access to the decrypt operation of the CMK have the ability to access and use the private data key.

 We can now use the key to decrypt the message with openssl.